rust-lang/book/nostarch/chapter11.md

 ```

 Note that the `mod common;` declaration is the same as the module declaration
 we demonstrated in Listing 7-21.
-Then in the test function, we can call the
+Then, in the test function, we can call the
 `common::setup()` function.

 #### Integration Tests for Binary Crates